sensor-dream/APIVOF/guidelines/list-info/k-packs-in-system-fedora-34.md

 <summary>kernel-srpm-macros</summary>

 ```
-Из репозитор : fedora
+From repo     : fedora
-Краткое опис : RPM macros that list arches the full kernel is built on
+Short desc    : RPM macros that list arches the full kernel is built on
 URL          : https://src.fedoraproject.org/rpms/kernel-srpm-macros
-Лицензия     : MIT
+License      : MIT
-Описание     : This packages contains the rpm macro that list what arches
+Descript     : This packages contains the rpm macro that list what arches
              : the full kernel is built on.
              : The variable to use is kernel_arches.
 ```